marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

   If these patterns are not defined, the operation will be constructed from a compare-and-swap operation, if defined.

-  .. index:: sync_new_addmode instruction pattern

-  .. index:: sync_new_submode instruction pattern

-  .. index:: sync_new_iormode instruction pattern

-  .. index:: sync_new_andmode instruction pattern

-  .. index:: sync_new_xormode instruction pattern

-  .. index:: sync_new_nandmode instruction pattern
+  .. index:: sync_new_addmode instruction pattern, sync_new_submode instruction pattern, sync_new_iormode instruction pattern, sync_new_andmode instruction pattern, sync_new_xormode instruction pattern, sync_new_nandmode instruction pattern

 :samp:`sync_new_add{mode}`, :samp:`sync_new_sub{mode}` :samp:`sync_new_ior{mode}`, :samp:`sync_new_and{mode}` :samp:`sync_new_xor{mode}`, :samp:`sync_new_nand{mode}`
   These patterns are like their ``sync_old_op`` counterparts,